GayasuddinMohd/Exploratory-Data-Analysis-on-IPL/README.md

 ![Image Alt Text](https://github.com/GayasuddinMohd/Exploratory-Data-Analysis-on-IPL/blob/main/ipl.jpg?raw=true)

+# IPL
+The Indian Premier League (IPL) is an Indian professional Twenty20 (T20) cricket league established in 2008.
+The league is based on a round-robin group and knockout format and has teams in major Indian cities.

 # Exploratory Data Analysis on IPL
 This repository presents an in-depth Exploratory Data Analysis (EDA) conducted on the Indian Premier League (IPL) dataset.
 The IPL is a renowned Twenty20 cricket league in India, and this EDA delves into the dataset to uncover meaningful insights, patterns, and trends.